kubernetes/minikube/site/content/en/docs/handbook/pushing.md

 * note1 : the default container-runtime on minikube is 'docker'.
 * note2 : 'none' driver (bare metal) does not need pushing image to the cluster, as any image on your system is already available to the kuberentes.

+---

-# Pushing directly to the in-cluster Docker daemon
+## 1.Pushing directly to the in-cluster Docker daemon (docker-env)
 When using a container or VM driver (all drivers except none), you can reuse the Docker daemon inside minikube cluster. this means you don't have to build on your host machine and push the image into a docker registry.
 You can just build inside the same docker daemon as minikube which speeds up local experiments.